666xyzw/AdminTools/README.md

 block 192.168.1.102
 ```

+`Warning:` If you have a system with limited resources and a lot of IPs already on the firewall, then it is better to comment out the `reload` process and make it as a separate cronjob, because otherwise you will have some downtime.

 ### cleaner
 Deletes old backups on the system, and keeps only the last 7 of them (by default, this value can be changed).